mattischrome/blogischrome/_posts/2018-09-17-hillbilly-elegy.markdown

 layout: post
 date: "2018-09-17"
 categories: Books
-tags: [Books, J. D. Vance, Non Fiction]
+tags: [Books, J. D. Vance, Non Fiction, Eighteen]
 ---

 ["Hillbilly Elegy"](https://www.goodreads.com/book/show/27161156-hillbilly-elegy) is the autobiography of JD Vance, a self-professed hillbilly made good who graduated from Yale Law School.
 I read it because reviews touted it as illustrating the economic conditions leading to Brexit and the implausible election of Donald Trump.
 As [I wrote in an earlier post](space-between-this-and-that), I'm keen to learn about why Brexit happened.
 However, I think this book fails to provide an explanation.